 - Transfers aren’t immediate.
 According to Citi, it will take at least 14 days after you open your new Citi card for your balance transfer to close.

-- You can’t transfer your balance from an existing Citi card to another card provided by Citi.
+- You can’t transfer your balance from an existing Citi card to another Citi card.

-- Don’t stop making payments on your existing credit card until you are sure that your balance transfer has closed and that your debt is now on your new Citi card.
+- Don’t stop making payments on your existing credit card until you are sure your balance transfer has closed and your debt is on your new Citi card.